 - 1. Annual requirements by asset class have been established for total asset management spending.
 These requirements establish what the total asset management spending will be in any given year and relate this impact to the operating budget.
 For example, how much will be allocated to debt service, annual infrastructure levy and lifecycle reserve contributions. - 2.
 Determine the types of projects that are eligible for debt.
-There are basically three types of projects: - a.
-Lifecycle projects (rehabilitation and renewal of existing assets), - b.
-Growth projects (increasing capacity and growth of the Municipality), - c.
-New programs and initiatives (projects that improve the level and/or quality of service). - 3.
+There are basically three types of projects: - a. lifecycle projects (rehabilitation and renewal of existing assets), - b. growth projects (increasing capacity and growth of the Municipality), - c. new programs and initiatives (projects that improve the level and/or quality of service) - 3.
 Move to a more pay-as-you-go approach.
-Some municipalities have the goal of eliminating debt financing completely, while others choose to reach the goal of using debt in only certain circumstances.
-This move appears to be accompanied by a strategy to reduce debt financing for any existing assets to provide some ability/room to get the debt balances under control. - 4.
+At one extreme, some municipalities have the goal of eliminating debt financing completely, while others choose to reach the goal of using debt in only certain circumstances.
+This move appears to be accompanied by a strategy to reduce debt financing for any assets to provide some ability/room to get the debt balances under control. - 4.
 Establishing limits on asset management reserves and not allowing them to be completely depleted, by establishing minimum balances. - 5.
-Limiting debt service expenses in any given year by: - a.
-Not allowing principal and interest costs to exceed operating fund contributions to the lifecycle reserves. - b.
+Limiting debt service expenses in any given year by: - a. not allowing principal and interest costs to exceed operating fund contributions to the lifecycle reserves. - b.
 Holding debt service costs to a maximum ratio such as: - i. % of operating expenses, - ii. % of controllable revenues (usually limited to taxes, fines license fees and user fees/rates), - iii. per-household debt limit. - 6.
-Attempt to get new revenues (government grants, development charges, donations, partnerships, etc.).
+Attempt to get new revenues (government grants, donations, partnerships, etc.).
 There is a general understanding that a shift in the funding is necessary to effect true change in the ability of municipalities to meet the demands of infrastructure needs and community investment.
 Many municipalities are taking multiple approaches to this: - a.
 Review the revenue opportunities within the existing Municipal Act or equivalent.
 In Ontario, user and license fees are limited to cost recovery.
 Definition of cost is a factor; full cost recovery, including asset management, could make user fees prohibitive. - b.
 Options to introduce new partnerships are complex and require significant effort and may be costly to undertake effectively.
 The key is in assuming an appropriate level of risk.
 Although recognized as an option, many municipalities appear to be cautious when it comes to partnerships. - c.
-Many municipalities are making statements/requests to the Provincial and Federal governments to be given access to a share of existing taxation not currently available to municipalities, such as the HST, or increase to the Canada Community Building Fund or OCIF funds. - d.
-Increasing the rates in certain sectors for development charges to fund growth. - 7.
-Where a large new investment is required by the community, some municipalities have considered a temporary infrastructure surcharge on the tax rate.
-This, in some cases, has been accompanied by a split in the way the tax rate is presented, namely to designate an amount for operating and an amount for asset management.
-In addition, some municipalities have moved an expense to the rate based bill.
-An example of this is a storm water charge on an urban water/wastewater bill.
+Many municipalities are making statements/requests to the Provincial and Federal governments to be given access to a share of existing taxation not currently available to municipalities, such as the HST or Land Transfer Taxes. - d.
+Increasing the rates in certain sectors for development charges to fund growth.

-8. Rationalizing and divesting of assets not providing maximum benefit to the public and using the funds to reduce debt, increase reserves or provide for immediate financing of asset management investment.
+- 7. Where a large new investment is required by the community, some municipalities have considered a temporary infrastructure surcharge on the tax rate.
+This in some cases has been accompanied by a split in the way the tax rate is presented, namely to designate an amount for operating and an amount for asset management. - 8.
+Rationalizing and divesting of assets not providing maximum benefit to the public and using the funds to reduce debt, increase reserves or provide for immediate financing of asset management investment.

-In all cases, municipalities recognized that managing debt and asset management needs is a longterm process.
+In all cases, municipalities recognized that managing debt and asset management needs is a long-term process.
 Attempting to adjust asset management financing too quickly could result in infrastructure gaps and/or a loss of economic growth.
+The debt has built up over time; to alter the course will take time and strong debt management policies that are supported / adopted by Council.